 ³ Measured in RSRP.
 Gain is the increase in the strength of the signal received by the booster.
 The higher the maximum gain, the more area the booster will cover.
 Gain is measured in decibels (dB), which are logarithmic: An increase of 3 dB doubles the signal strength, an increase of 10 dB is ten times the signal strength, and an increase of 20 dB is one hundred times the signal strength.
-A booster’s maximum gain varies across the various cellular frequencies it supports; on other frequencies, it may have a lower maximum gain.
+A booster’s maximum gain varies across the different cellular frequencies it supports; some frequencies will have a higher maximum gain; others, lower. ^back

-⁴ Uplink power is the amount of output power the booster has to reach the cell tower’s antenna.
-The more uplink power, the farther the booster can reach to distant towers.
+⁴ Uplink power is the amount of output power the booster uses to communicate with the cell tower’s antenna; the more uplink power, the farther the booster can reach to distant towers.
 Uplink power is measured in decibel-milliwatts (dBm), which are a logarithmic measurement of milliwatts (mW): 20 dBm is 100 mW (one-tenth of a watt); 25 dBm is 316 mW (about one-third of a watt), over three times the power of 20 dBm.
-The figures in the table above are the booster’s average uplink power across all the cellular frequencies it supports.
+The figures in the table above are the booster’s average uplink power across all the cellular frequencies it supports. ^back

-⁵ Downlink power is the amount of power the booster has to reach cellular phones and cellular devices inside the building.
-The more downlink power, the greater the booster’s ability to penetrate walls and floors to reach a phone.
+⁵ Downlink power is the amount of power the booster uses to reach cellular phones and devices inside the building.
+The more downlink power, the larger the area of indoor coverage and the greater the booster’s ability to penetrate walls and floors to reach phones.
 Downlink power is measured in decibel-milliwatts (dBm), which are a logarithmic measurement of milliwatts (mW): 10 dBm is 10 mW of power (one-one hundredth of a watt); 13 dBm is about 20 mW of power (one-fiftieth of a watt), twice that of 10 dBm.
-The figures in the table above are the booster’s average downlink power across all the cellular frequencies it supports.
+The figures in the table above are the booster’s average downlink power across all the cellular frequencies it supports. ^back